-MUSG 226 Chamber Ensemble (0)
+MUSG 226 Chamber Ensemble (.5)

-Prerequisite: instructor's permission.
-Corequisite for Percussion Ensemble: MUSG 223.
-Devoted to the study and performance of chamber music literature, the course culminates in a public, department-sponsored performance.
+Prerequisite: instructor's permission..
+Devoted to the study and performance of chamber music literature, the course culminates in a public, departmentsponsored performance.
 Students are chosen by audition from members of the primary ensemble appropriate for their instrument.
+(ART- Steel Drum I, Steel Drum II, and Percussion only)